 - James McAvoy’s extraordinary performance rockets the movie sky-high and gives it its brownie points.

 - The horror element which is prevalent in its climax gives you goosebumps thanks to McAvoy’s performance and Shyamalan’s direction.

-- The movie goes well into the depths of the little understood split personality disorder unlike most other similar movies (ie where the characters had the same disorder) which focussed more on melodrama and entertainment factor.
+- The movie goes well into the depths of the little-understood split personality disorder unlike most other similar movies (ie where the characters had the same disorder) which focussed more on melodrama and entertainment factor.

 Negative points: –

-- The film is a psychological horror-thriller and on one side where the horror genre gets justice, the movie lacks ample thrilling elements which makes it disengaging for most parts owing to its slow pace.
+- The film is a psychological horror-thriller and on one side where the horror genre gets justice, the movie lacks ample thrilling elements which make it disengaging for most parts owing to its slow pace.
 However, the last 30 minutes will make this film worth your money.

 - Although there are primarily only 5 characters in the movie, it doesn’t care to develop anyone as properly as that of McAvoy’s (although all have done good jobs in their respective characters).

 M. Night Shyamalan hasn’t had the best times recently and Split is his golden chance to make a much-needed comeback.
 He is back in form and his direction and insight to the story are commendable.
 McAvoy should thank him not just because he offered him the movie but also gave him the insight to all those multiple characters he played onscreen.
 His screenplay, co-written with Gary Whitta is good but just for McAvoy and Anya but not the rest.
 The movie on paper seems more like a crime-drama which rendered the excruciating experience but Shyamalan effectively gives the thrill and horror tinge in the climax (though he failed to induce thrill for most parts).
 Apart from fine scripting and praiseworthy direction, the film has good cinematographic moments too for which Mike Gioulakis deserves credit.